-See the table of before and after premium prices to find out how much you may save under the new CTP scheme.
+See the table of before and after premium prices to find out how much you may be saving under the current 2017 CTP scheme.

 Prices have been reduced for most classes of vehicles.
-Prices shown below are based on the average premium under the previous scheme and the average premium under the new, current scheme (as at 1 December 2017).
+Prices shown below are based on the projected average premium under the previous scheme (if there was no reform) and the average premium under the current 2017 scheme (as at 14 January 2019).

 If you are purchasing a Green Slip you can compare prices between insurers to get the best price.

 A partial refund for 2017 Green Slips is available for many vehicle owners.
 To see if you are eligible and to claim the refund visit the Service NSW website.
 The deadline to claim is 30 September 2019.